khaidarovs/slackbot/README.md

 # Activity warnings, Mood messages & Conversation Summary (Matt & Maya G.):

-The activity warnings and mood messages warnings features, have similar commands and functionality but serve different purposes.
+The activity warnings and mood messages warnings features (done by Matt and Maya G.), have similar commands and functionality but serve different purposes.
 Specifically, both have enable and disable commands, and the disable commands can be specified for indefinite or definite timeframes.
 Both features can set message content, and can reset them to default.
 Activity warnings additionally have a feature which sets the threshold, determining whether an activity warning should be sent.

 At midnight, a function checks whether an activity message should be sent or not.
 Further, we can force-trigger this with a slash command.

-Mood messages are sent whenever a negative message is sent into the channel to encourage more positive conversation.
+On the other hand, mood messages need not be force-triggered with a slash command as they are instantaneous.
+Once mood messages are enabled in a certain channel using the slash command, the mood of every message sent to the channel thereafter is analyzed using the Sentiment Analyzer model from the NLTK python package.
+In the case where the mood is negative, a message is sent to the channel encouraging positive chat.
+But in the case where the mood is either positive or neutral, no message is sent for usability purposes.
+Note: The only tradeoff here is that it might be useful for the user to know what the model is predicting the mood as in the case where the user’s intended mood doesn’t match the predicted mood, but given the high accuracy of the model, this scenario is unlikely.

+The functions are as follows:
 - `/enable_activity_warnings` - enables activity warnings indefinitely
 - `/disable_activity_warnings <downtime (optional)>` - disables activity warnings for a specified downtime, if none, then indefinite
 - `/set_activity_warning_threshold <threshold (optional)>` - sets threshold, if none, then reverts to default